Editor's choice: Credible personal loans

 A second loan can help when you’ve underestimated costs for an event, big purchase or other expense.
 But beware: It can be more expensive and riskier than that first loan.

-Yes, many lenders allow you to take out a second loan once you’ve paid off part of your initial balance and established a history of on-time repayments.
+Yes, some lenders allow you to take out a second loan once you’ve paid off part of your initial balance and established a history of on-time repayments.
 But it’s not always a good idea.
+You might not qualify for as good a deal and could end up getting caught in a cycle of debt.

 You might want to rethink that loan for another reason: Overborrowing.
 Borrowing more than you need will increase your monthly payments and the overall cost of your loan, making it more difficult for you to pay off your debts.
 It can also spark a cycle of debt if you become dependent on loans as a source of capital.

 Avoid overborrowing by calculating exactly how much you need before applying for a personal loan and only applying for that amount.